AdguardTeam/AdguardAssistant/README.md

     {
         "url": "url of localizations",
-        "project_id": "some id",
+        "projectId": "some id",
-        "secret_key": "some key",
+        "secretKey": "some key",
-        "api_key": "some api key"
+        "apiKey": "some api key"
     }

 For security reasons, this file is ignored by .gitignore settings.

 To download and append localizations run:

-    $ npm run locales
+    $ npm run downloadLocales

-Localization list is in options in `gulpfile.js`.
+Localization list is in options in `tasks/index.js`.